BayKanguru/p_fed/readme.md

 - Scrypt - as kind of a hash function to store passwords safely inside the files
 - PBKDF2HMAC - for key derivation

+Salts for Scrypt and PBKDF2HMAC are stored in the output file along with initialization vector, encrypted data, and digesetd password.
+If someone knows a better way to store salts, please tell me.

 I would still consider p_fed work in progress.
 **Be careful!**